-Second, lay your cue in the groove that gives you the appropriate height.
-For follow, the highest, for stun the middle and for draw I actually prefer the middle with some downward cue angle.
-Power draw?
+2. Second, lay your cue in the groove that gives you the appropriate height.
+For follow, the highest; for stun, the middle; and for draw, I actually prefer the middle with some downward cue angle.
+For power draw?
 Play around with the highest groove and lots of downward angle.

-Fifth, get your elbow up to where your forearm is about a 45 degree angle, and there is no break in your wrist This will make your arm stable and allow you to take straight practice strokes.
+5. Fifth, get your elbow up to where your forearm is, about a 45 degree angle.
+There should be no break in your wrist.
+This will make your arm stable and allow you to take straight practice strokes.

 6. Last, follow through!
 You can do just about anything with a mechanical bridge that you can do with a finger bridge.
 In fact, it should be easier because you have a much better view and less moving parts!

 Frank Says: "If you find yourself using the bridge often, then you’re going to want to try out the professional caliber Justa-Bridge.
 Another great, easy-to-use option is the Shifty Bridge!
 Both of these are legal in APA and other major leagues"